 1831.
 The book details thirty–eight strategies for winning disputes.
 The work is profound enough to be called in some circles The Art of Always Being Right.

-In the typical flair, Schopenhauer writes in a less than colorful manner, and delivers his thoughts in a direct and matter of fact prose.
+In the typical flair, Schopenhauer writes in a somewhat colorful manner, and delivers his thoughts in a direct and matter of fact prose.